Protecting the Privacy of WeBeFit Clients

 WeBeFit will not use client information for marketing purposes unless specific authorization is given by the client.

 Stronger State Laws.
 The new federal privacy standards do not affect state laws that provide additional privacy protections for patients.
 The confidentiality protections are cumulative; the privacy rule will set a national "floor" of privacy standards that protect all Americans, and any state law providing additional protections would continue to apply.
 When a state law requires a certain disclosure -- such as reporting an infectious disease outbreak to the public health authorities -- the federal privacy regulations would not preempt the state law.

 Confidential communications.
 Under the privacy rule, patients can request that their doctors, health plans and other covered entities take reasonable steps to ensure that their communications with the patient are confidential.
 For example, a patient could ask a doctor to call his or her office rather than home, and the doctor's office should comply with that request if it can be reasonably accommodated.

 WeBeFit will keep communications regarding client medical information confidential.

 Complaints.
 Consumers may file a formal complaint regarding the privacy practices of a covered health plan or provider.
 Such complaints can be made directly to the covered provider or health plan or to HHS' Office for Civil Rights (OCR), which is charged with investigating complaints and enforcing the privacy regulation.
 Information about filing complaints should be included in each covered entity's notice of privacy practices.
-Consumers can find out more information here at http://www.hhs.gov/ocr/hipaa or by calling (866) 627-7748.
+Consumers can find out more information here at https://www.hhs.gov/hipaa/for-individuals/guidance-materials-for-consumers/index.html.